natosys/Battlefield-Casualty-Handling/README.md

 - Per [[3]](#References), of those admitted to MTFs, the distribution for return to duty was 42.1 percent in Republic of Vietnam, 7.6 percent in the U.S. Indo-Pacific Command, and 33.4 percent in the CONUS.

 - ddd

 ---

-## 👨‍⚕️Resources

-**Health Teams**.
-The health architecture is made up of the following health teams:

-- **Treatment Team**.
-The `8` treatment teams are made up of the following personnel resources:

-  - `3` Medics

-  - `1` Nurse

-  - `1` Doctor

-- **R2B**.
-The R2B is a forward-deployed, damage control surgical facility designed to stabilize and prepare casualties for evacuation.
-It includes medical, surgical, nursing, and bed management capabilities.

-- The R2B is made up of the following personnel resources:

-  - Surgical Team

-    - `2` Surgeons
-    - `1` Anesthetist
-    - `1` Medic

-  - Emergency Team

-    - `1` FACEM (Emergency Physician)
-    - `1` Medic
-    - `3` Nurses

-  - Evacuation Team

-    - `2` Medics

-- **R2E Heavy**.
-The R2E Heavy is a large field hospital, capable only of static deployments.
-It is capable of limited major surgery, stabilisation and recovery of casualties.
-It includes medical, surgical, nursing and bed management capabilities.

-- The R2E Heavy is made up of the following personnel resources:

-  - `3` Surgical Teams

-  - `3` Emergency Teams

-    - `1` FACEM
-    - `1` Medic
-    - `3` Nurses

-  - `3` ICU Teams

-  - `3` Evacuation Teams

-**Transport Resources**.
-Transport resources are typically drawn from the supported call-sign or a CSS element. the following transport resources are available by echelon:

-- **Treatment Team**.
-Treatment teams have access to battlegroup vehicle assets to effect casualty evacuations.
-The treatment teams have access to:

-  - `2` PMV Ambulances per treatment team (for a total of `16`), used for the transport of Wounded In Action (WIA) and Disease and Non-Battle Injury (DNBI) to the R2B (where required)

-  - `1` HX2 40 M per treatment team (for a total of `8`), used for the transport of Killed In Action (KIA) to the mortuary (at R2E)

-Transport resources are shared across all treatment teams.

-- **R2B**.
-The R2B has `1` dedicated evacuation team operating a PMV Ambulance.
-In addition to the dedicated resource of the R2B, the R2B has access to the following resources:

-  - ...

-**Bed Resources**.
-Beds are finite resources and are seized by patients during treatment and recovery phases, influencing throughput and capacity under casualty load.
-Not all health elements have dedicated bed resources.

-- **Treatment Team**.
-No dedicated bed resources.

-- **R2B**.
-R2B includes limited inpatient capacity to stabilize casualties prior to evacuation or return to duty.
-The R2B has the following bed capacity:

-  - `1` Operating Theatre (OT) bed

-  - `2` Resus beds

-  - `2` ICU beds

-  - `5` Holding beds

-- **R2E Heavy**.
-The R2E Heavy holds the following bed capacity:

-  - `2` OT beds

-  - `4` Resus beds

-  - `4` ICU beds

-  - `30` Holding beds

----